 Navigate Collective Bargaining with an Experienced Attorney

 Employers and labor relations consultants are federally required to complete specific forms for certain activities regarding employees’ collective bargaining rights and the source of information given to employees (here, LM-10 and LM-20).
 It’s crucial that employers and consultants complete the proper forms with accurate and relevant information.
-Contact one of our labor attorneys who is intimately familiar with the current federal forms and requirements and is committed to advocating for employers and businesses in South Carolina.
+Contact one of our labor lawyers who is intimately familiar with the current federal forms and requirements and is committed to advocating for employers and businesses in South Carolina.